jqhoogland/rationalia-starter/LW/Posts/Firewalling the Optimal from the Rational.md

 chapter: Introduction
 synchedAt: '2022-08-30T08:17:30.575Z'
 ---

-# Firewalling the Optimal from the Rational
+# Firewalling the Optimal From the Rational